DynAMo - Beagle Channel Observatory

-DynAMo – Dynamic impact of ice mass loss in the Andes on terrestrial, limnic and marine ecosystems
+Dynamic impact of ice mass loss in the Andes on terrestrial, limnic and marine ecosystems

-This project has three components:
+For this purpose the project has been divided into three components:

 - Meteorology and glacier mass balance in adjacent areas of the Andes

-- Hydrography, nutrients, and productivity of the water column
+- Hydrography, nutrients and productivity of the water column

 - Biodiversity, species shifts and environmental risks (occurrence of toxic algal blooms)

 With this collaboration we create observational capacities and long-term time-series in a coastal area, which suffers from a big knowledge gap of environmental data and which is strongly impacted by global warming.
 Melting glaciers in the Southern Ocean and Antarctic regions affect the global climate and cause the sea level to rise.
 Therefore, collectively operated observation networks not only help the local population but also make an important contribution to the understanding of global climate change in coastal research.

 - Beagle Channel is 240 km long and about 5 km wide at its narrowest point

 - The border between Chile and Argentina runs (in part) in the middle of the Channel

 - It represents the southernmost connection between Pacific and Atlantic Ocean on the Southamerican continent